-Chicago’s early season run only featured a win streak that went for eleven straight, while three shootout defeats were mixed within.
+Chicago’s early season run only featured a win streak that went for eleven straight, with three shootout defeats mixed within.

 Pittsburgh’s streak started following two ugly losses to the Panthers and Hurricanes at the end of February.
 The first win – a wild 7-6 overtime victory over Montreal – got the ball (make that puck) rolling.
 The run has been well balanced, with the offense, defense and goaltending all contributing during key stretches.
 In the first four wins, the Pens gave up a bloated total of 17 goals, but over the next ten victories, Pittsburgh has given up just nine total goals, posting three shutouts, including in the last two games over Montreal and Winnipeg.

 Offensively, the Penguins have the talent and the weapons to match the streak of the 1993 team, with a good chance of breaking it.
 Pittsburgh has four players that have scored 15 or more goals this season (Sidney Crosby, Pascal Dupuis, James Neal and Chris Kunitz).

 Penguins Snag Iginla

 To top that off, the rich got richer after the Pens traded for Jarome Iginla on Wednesday night.